 WHAT TO WEAR IN MOROCCO IN DECEMBER

 It is also a great idea to be prepared for much cooler nights.
-Many of the accommodations in Morocco are without central heat and air, so be prepared with warm pajamas and robes, an extra blanket, and even a sleeping bag (even if you don’t plan to stay the night in the desert).
+Accommodations in Morocco are often without central heat, so be prepared with warm pajamas and robes, an extra blanket, and even a sleeping bag if you’ll be staying in a hostel or the desert.

-If you plan to visit the mountains, a heavier jacket, warm socks, hats, and boots will be helpful.
+If you plan to visit the mountains, a heavier waterproof jacket, warm socks, hats, and waterproof boots (if you plan to hike) will be helpful.
 And thermal underwear is a great idea, too, if you plan to ski or hike in the mountains.

 Don’t forget to bag a big scarf – it will serve double (or triple!) duty!
 The cashmere scarves from Ovcio are fantastic quality and super warm and snuggly!

 When packing for December in Morocco, the best advice of all is to be prepared for anything!